OfflineIMAP/imapfw/README.md

 It uses the most usefull of what Python 3 provides.

-# Feedbacks and contributions

-**The user discussions, development, announcements and all the exciting stuff take place in the OfflineIMAP's mailing list and github.**

-Bugs, issues and contributions can be requested to both the mailing list or the [official Github project][imapfw].
-While not mandatory to send emails, you can [subscribe here][subscribe].

 # Requirements

 * Python 3 (starting from v3.3)
 * typing (for Python < 3.5)

 # Status